tomasmcguinness/zigbee-nrf-flow-and-return-temperature-sensor/README.md

 # Setup

-Once powered up, you can add the device to your Zigbee network as you would any other.
+Once powered up, you can add the device to your Zigbee network as you would any other Zigbee device.

 # PCB

-I have designed a PCB for this code, but there are some flaws in it, so I'm not ready to make it public just yet!
+Using KiCAD, I have designed a PCB for this code.
+However, there are some flaws in it.
+I have included the first version for reference.

 If you are interested in buying a PCB, let me know.
 If there are enough orders, the price per board can be quite low.

 # Next Steps